Ask an R.D.: Are Artificial Sweeteners Bad for You?By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Science-Backed

 “If you’re accustomed to consuming sugar-filled products, it can be a hard habit to break,” Rodriquez acknowledges.
 “But replacing all of those products with artificially sweetened alternatives isn’t the best solution.
 You can create much healthier habits by focusing on reducing your overall sugar intake and being mindful of your food choices.”

-What about diet drinks?
+What about diet drinks with fake sugar?

 Photo by sorin popa on Unsplash